functionalepigenomics/Illumina_Infinium_HumanMethylation_BeadChips_Annotation/README.md

     Unambiguous probe sets specific to each of 12 human subpopulations are detailed in our paper below.

 <b>Pangenome+T2T-based:</b>

+    405,640 cross-population unambiguous probes on the HM450K array 735,674 cross-population unambiguous probes on the EPIC (v1.0) array 821,942 cross-population unambiguous probes on the EPIC v2.0 array

 ## ⚡ Technologies
 These unambiguous probes are developed using the concepts and methods described in Dong et al. (2024)